Pantoofle/Dense-ExternalMemory/README.md

-# MemEx-LSTM
+# Dense-ExternalMemory
-Neural Network with LSTM structure and external memory.
+Neural Network with Dense structure and external memory.
 Goal is to study the use of memory for NN facing complex tasks

 # Dependencies
 `python 3.6`, `tensorflow`, `keras`